razorblade42/Rufus-AI-Agent/README.md

 if __name__ == "__main__":
     # Path to the ChromeDriver executable
     SELENIUM_DRIVER_PATH = 'C:/Users/araj0/Downloads/chromedriver-win64/chromedriver-win64/chromedriver.exe';
-    # Initialize the Rufus Agent
+    # Initialize the Rufus Agent with max_depth , delay and driver path where
+    # max_depth is the maximum depth of the webpages to be scraped
+    # delay is the time to wait for the page to load
+    # driver path is the path to the chrome driver
     rufus = RufusAgent(2,1,SELENIUM_DRIVER_PATH)

     # Provide more detailed custom user instructions